 Originally denoted a person from the German town of Meissen, which is probably of Slavic origin.

 From the name of a German town, possibly meaning "mill stream".

 meaning "bad town" in Norman French.

-Derived from the given name MENDEL
+Derived from a diminutive of the given name Meino

 .
 A famous bearer was Gregor Mendel (1822-1884), a Czech monk and scientist who did experiments in genetics.

-MERLO Italian, Spanish
+Merlo Italian, Spanish

 , ultimately from Latin merula

 .
 The blackbird is a symbol of a naive person.